Sir Chris Hoy calls for prostate cancer screening age to be lowered

 During a BBC documentary titled ‘Sir Chris Hoy: Finding Hope’ to be broadcast on Tuesday, the 48-year-old called for a change to the current screening in England.

-The NHS has no national screening program for prostate cancer, but men aged 50 and over can ask their GP for a free prostate-specific antigen (PSA) test.
+The NHS has no national screening programme for prostate cancer, but men aged 50 and over can ask their GP for a free prostate-specific antigen (PSA) test.

 “I believe that the screening for men with a strong family history of prostate cancer, should be a lot younger, a lot,” Hoy said.